 On 28 May 1880, the crew completed the second stage of underpinning.
 The concrete that went into the buttresses consisted of one part Portland cement, one and one-half parts sand, two and one-quarter parts pebbles, and three parts broken stone.
 Casey wanted the concrete for the buttresses to be much stronger than the concrete used for the slab.
-Workmen excavated approximately 348 cubic yards from the old foundation and used about 520 cubic yards of cement for the buttresses.
+Workmen excavated approximately 348 cubic yards from the old foundation and used about 520 cubic yards of cement for the buttresses.40 feet wide and 17 feet above the general level of the site.

-On June 7 Casey's men began covering the new foundation with the earth that had been excavated.
-In five weeks they completed the embankment that provided a terrace all around the shaft.
-The embankment was 30 feet wide and 17 feet above the general level of the site.
 In December Casey recommended to the Building Committee that they extend the terrace another 30 feet by using the old blue stone that had been dug up during the underpinning.
 He believed that because this refuse was heavier than ordinary earth, it would lend greater support to the foundation.
 The committee approved his proposal, and contract workers completed the job the following year.
 When enlarged, the embankment was 175 feet on each side "on the edge of the crest" and 220 feet at the foot of the slopes.
 The embankment contained 11,810 cubic yards of dirt and gneiss rock.
-With the embankment finished, work on the foundation was essentially completed.
-Casey's plan for strengthening and underpinning the foundation was not new to engineers of his day.
-What was new was his ability to accomplish such a delicate operation on such a large scale.
-Although some criticized his plan long after it was executed, particularly pessimists who claimed that the new foundation would never support the completed monument, it received world-wide acclaim.
+41 With the embankment finished, work on the foundation was essentially completed.